TaleStation/TaleStation/talestation_modules/README.md

 ## Maps & Map edits:

-Currently we do not permit edit of the current in-rotation /TG/ maps (Box, Delta, Kilo, Meta, Tram).
+Currently we do not permit edit of the current in-rotation /TG/ maps (Birdshot, Box, Delta, Meta, North Star, Tram).
 Any edits to these maps will not be accepted.
 Copying the map and trying to open it as a modular map will also not be accepted.
 This goes for any map, ruin, shuttle, ect.

 However, KiloStation, LimaStation and PubbyStation are our in-house rotation maps.
 Edits to these maps are more than fair game.
 If you wish to expand the rotation map, keep in mind you will be **required** to maintain your map.
 Failure to do so will have it removed from the code.
 We will help you, but don't count on us.